 - Achieving internationally agreed targets for stunting and wasting.

 For the GFF to accelerate progress on the SDGs for the health and nutrition of women, children, and adolescents, it needs to raise US$2 billion through the replenishment for 2018–2023 to expand to 50 countries that require support to prioritize, fund, and reach those in most need with high-impact health and nutrition services.

-The investment case defines a prioritized set of high-impact interventions required to achieve results for women’s, children’s, and adolescents’ health and nutrition and describes the changes that a country wants regarding reproductive, maternal, newborn, child, and adolescent health and nutrition.
+The investment case defines a prioritized set of high-impact interventions required to achieve results for women, children, and adolescent health and nutrition and describes the changes that a country wants regarding reproductive, maternal, newborn, child, and adolescent health and nutrition.

 The investment case is developed through a participatory in-country process that is driven by national governments and coordinated through a national platform; it is not a proposal to be submitted to the GFF Investors Group or Trust Fund Committee for approval.
-It should be based on the context of a country and what is most useful to achieve RMNCAH-N results, taking into account what is already in place or ongoing in the country (such as building on the existing national health sector strategy or plan).
-This means that the form and content of the investment case varies considerably between GFF-supported countries.
+It should be based on the context of a country and what is most useful to achieve RMNCAH-N results, taking into account what is already in place in the country (such as building on the existing national health sector strategy or plan).
+Therefore, the form and content of the investment case varies considerably between GFF-supported countries.

 The GFF supports a country-centric global health architecture with global and local partners playing to their comparative advantages in support of country-led planning and implementation of reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH-N).

 - Normative, implementation, and research support is provided by the H6 family and other multilateral and bilateral agencies.

 - Advocacy and accountability for commitments and results globally is led by the Partnership for Maternal, Newborn, and Child Health (PMNCH) and their constituencies, including the broader civil society organization (CSO) community.